dfinson/apifi/README.md

 ##### Overview

 Apifi comes with non case sensitive free text - or "fuzzy" search out of the box.
 This extends and relies upon the [free text search feature in Datafi](https://github.com/sindaryn/datafi#free-text-search).
-To make use of this feature, annotate any **String typed** field with `@FuzzySearchBy`, or alternatively, annotate the class itself with `@FuzzySearchByFields({"field1", "field2", etc...})`.
+To make use of this feature, annotate any **String typed** field with `@FreeTextSearchBy`, or alternatively, annotate the class itself with `@FreeTextSearchByFields({"field1", "field2", etc...})`.
 For example:

 ##### Domain model
 ```
 @Entity
-//@FuzzySearchByFields({"name", "email"}) - this is equivalent to the field level annotations below
+//@FreeTextSearchByFields({"name", "email"}) - this is equivalent to the field level annotations below
 public class Person{

 @Id
 private String id = UUID.randomUUID().toString();

-@FuzzySearchBy
+@FreeTextSearchBy
 private String name;
-@FuzzySearchBy
+@FreeTextSearchBy
 private String email;
 //...
 }